vierstralab/motif-clustering/README.md

 > tomtom/tomtom.all.txt
 ```

-I have a provided a script that will load this operation up on a SLURM parallel compute cluster (see [e](runall))
+I have a provided a script that will load this operation up on a SLURM parallel compute cluster (see [runall.tomtom](runall.tomtom))

 ## Step 2: Hierarchically cluster motifs by similarity